-Rule 27 TCH is used only after a single vowel which does not say its name.
+Rule 27 TCH is used only after a single vowel which says its short or broad sound.

 Rule 29 Z, never S, spells /z/ at the beginning of a base word.

-Rule 30 We often double F, L, and S after a single vowel at the end of a base word.
+Rule 30 We often double F, L, and S after a single, short or broad vowel at the end of a base word.
 Occasionally other letters also are doubled.